QUT-Digital-Observatory/youte/README.md

 python -m pip install youte
 ```

-## Initial set up

-### YouTube API key
+## YouTube API key

 To get data from YouTube API, you will need a YouTube API key.
 Follow YouTube [instructions](https://developers.google.com/youtube/v3/getting-started) to obtain a YouTube API key if you do not already have one.

-### youte config
+## Configure API key (recommended)

 You can save your API key in the youte config file for reuse.
 To do so, run: